 Keep in regular contact with your speakers.
 Make sure you run through the final programme with them and give them a copy of the guest list for the day.

-A chairperson is essential to ensure the event flows well on the day and that the programme keeps to time.
-The chairperson will often ask the first question after each presentation.
+A chair is essential to ensure the event flows well on the day and that the programme keeps to time.
+The chair will often ask the first question after each presentation.

-You should provide the chairperson with a written brief about the event including:
+You should provide the chair with a written brief about the event including:

 - the time and place of the event